Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 isolation, but require IPC, process supervision, API serialization, compatibility negotiation, and a permission model.
 Those costs are not justified until the typed in-process API stabilizes.

-Typed extension points were chosen over arbitrary method hooks.
-Hooks remain in `:plugin-runtime` for app-owned compatibility work, but are not a supported plugin contract because they couple plugins to implementation details and cannot provide reliable compatibility or cleanup.
+Typed extension points are the primary plugin contract.
+Hooks remain supported in `:plugin-runtime` as a trusted escape hatch for app-owned compatibility work, but they are version-sensitive, provide no compatibility guarantees or automatic cleanup, and are not sandboxed.

 Enablement is a resolution policy instead of registry mutation.
 This preserves plugin ownership, makes settings reversible, avoids reactivation for a single contribution, and keeps registry